MicrosoftDocs/learn/learn-pr/quantum/tbd-entanglement/includes/4-interference-and-entanglement-in-quantum-computing.md

 superposition.
 We just need to embed the quantum state of the system that we want to simulate and run the simulation with a specific set of operations.

-In the next section, we are going to see how can we use Q# to explore quantum interference and entanglement.
+In the next section, we're going to see how can we use Q# to explore quantum interference and entanglement.